percona/k8spxc-docs/docs/update_openshift.md

         ```

 3. Now [apply a patch :octicons-link-external-16:](https://kubernetes.io/docs/tasks/run-application/update-api-object-kubectl-patch/) to your Custom Resource, setting necessary Custom Resource version and image names with a newer version tag.

-    !!! note

-        Check the version of the Operator you have in your Kubernetes environment.
-Please refer to the [Operator upgrade guide](update.md#upgrading-the-operator-and-crd) to upgrade the Operator and CRD, if needed.

     Patching Custom Resource is done with the `kubectl patch pxc` command.
 Actual image names can be found [in the list of certified images](images.md) (for older releases, please refer to the [old releases documentation archive :octicons-link-external-16:](https://docs.percona.com/legacy-documentation/)).
 For example, updating `cluster1` cluster to the `{{ release }}` version should look as follows: